-The prepared features are then fed to our GRU-Splitted network for predicting the start, end, and action probabilities, which is shown on the left of \figurename{ \ref{fig: model}}.
-We use the same approach as RecapNet to train our network, in which in each step, the network predicts these probabilities for the current unit and the past K-1 units, (although only the features of the current unit are fed to the GRU cell at each step, but using the information stored in the hidden states, the network can predict the probabilities for previous K-1 units).
-For the sake of comparison, the architecture of the GRU network is shown in \figurename{ \ref{fig: gru-splitted}}(a) in detail.
-The input to the GRU network is extracted features.
-The last layer is a Fully Connected (FC) layer to transform the hidden states of each GRU cell into probabilities.
-In contrast, our GRU-Splitted network, uses three FC layers with separated inputs as shown in \figurename{ \ref{fig: gru-splitted}}(b).
-Each FC layer predicts one of three probabilities, so each of them can learn to predict one of the probabilities more accurately compared to the previous architecture.
-In Experiment Section, we discuss the performance and size of the GRU-Splitted model.
+The extracted features are fed to our GRU-Split network for predicting the start, end, and action probabilities, as shown in the left side of \figurename{ \ref{fig: model}}.
+We use the same approach as RecapNet \cite{recapnet} to train our network, i.e., in each step, the network predicts these probabilities for the current unit and past K-1 units.
+It is important to note that although only the features of the current unit are fed to the GRU cell at each step, but using the information stored in the hidden states, the network can predict the probabilities for the previous K-1 units.
+For the sake of comparison, the architecture of the conventional GRU network is shown in \figurename{ \ref{fig: gru-splitted}}(a).
+The last layer of this network is a Fully Connected (FC) layer for transforming the hidden states of each GRU cell into probabilities.
+In contrast, our proposed GRU-Split network, uses three FC layers with separated inputs as shown in \figurename{ \ref{fig: gru-splitted}}(b).
+Each FC layer predicts one of the three probabilities (start, end, and action) so each of them can learn to predict the corresponding probability more accurately compared to the previous architecture.
+By splitting the hidden states, the error of each output does not affect the parameters of the hidden state and FC layer of the other two outputs and therefore, the parameters related to each other become more specialized in estimating that output.
+In other words, for example, the start probability might be more erroneous compared to the action probability and we do not want any of them to get attenuated in favor of the other one.
+In Experiment Section, we discuss the performance and size of the GRU-Split model.